eslintcc/eslintcc/README.md

 console.log(JSON.stringify(report, null, '\t'));
 ```

-**Note:** ESLintCC ignores all plugins, shareable configs and rules, specified in configuration files,
+**Note:** ESLintCC ignores all plugins and rules, specified in configuration files,
     and uses to generate a report only [complexity rules][eslint_rule].
-  So there is no need to install these dependencies for use ESLintCC.
+  So there is no need to install plugins dependencies for use ESLintCC.
+  But, if using a [shareable configuration package][share_conf],
+    you use must also be installed locally or globally to work with a locally or globally installed ESLintCC.

 ## Configuration